Gdańsk Orunia railway station

 Gdańsk Orunia railway station is a railway station serving the city of Gdańsk, in the Pomeranian Voivodeship, Poland.
 The station opened in 1852 and is located on the Warsaw–Gdańsk railway.
-The train services are operated by Przewozy Regionalne.
+The train services are operated by Polregio.

 The station used to be known as Danzig Ohra.

 Modernisation

 The station was modernised in 2012 which included rebuilding the platforms and building sound barriers.

 Train services

 The station is served by the following services: